-We proposed the OMP method, which is an isogeometric method for numerical simulation on overlapping multi-patch structures, where the individual patches are represented by tensor-product spline parameterizations.
+We proposed the OMP method, which is an isogeometric method for the numerical simulation on overlapping multi-patch structures, where the individual patches are represented by tensor-product spline parameterizations.
 We observe that neither trimming nor reparameterization are required for domains constructed by Boolean unions.
 Also, the OMP method avoids the iterative approach of the ADS or MPS methods.

-refinement level $= 7$
+refinement level = 7

-Overlap size = large
+Overlap size = $large$

-OMP Met hod MPS Method AL OS Meth nod
+OMP Method MPS Method ADS Method

-degree # dofs/2 time #it calls time #it calls time #it
+degree #dofs time #it calls time #it calls time #it

-2 4356 $5.7 \times 10^{-2}$ 121 26 $9.95 \times 10^{-1}$ 4485 51 1.92 8578
+2 4356 5.7×10^{-2} 121 26 9.95×10^{-1} 4485 51 1.92 8578

-3 4489 $9.5 \times 10^{-2}$ 104 25 1.62 3684 44 2.80 6397
+3 4489 9.5×10^{-2} 104 25 1.62 3684 44 2.80 6397

 4 4624 0.15 94 16 1.53 2194 22 2.07 2963

-Table 8: Comparison between the OMP, MPS and ADS methods for different degrees of the basis functions.
+Table 9: Comparison between the OMP, MPS and ADS methods for different degrees of the basis functions.

 The coupling of the individual solutions on the subdomains relies on two different extension operators, CEO and QEO.
 We explored that their convergence rates behave analogously.
-Therefore we used the CEO for all the numerical examples.
-It should be noted that we cannot guarantee the uniqueness of the solution with respect to the CEO (not even numerically), while numerical experiments indicate that coercivity of the discrete formulation is valid for QEO.
+It should be noted that we cannot guarantee the uniqueness of the solution with respect to CEO (not even numerically), while numerical experiments indicate that coercivity of the discrete formulation is satisfied for QEO.
+Instabilities due to the lack of coercivity for CEO may be possible but were never observed.
+In all examples we obtain optimal convergence rates and did not experience any stability issues.

-We compared the OMP method with the two Schwarz methods, with respect to computational time.
-While ADS and MPS are not efficient for small overlaps, the OMP method provides the optimal rate of convergence, even in these situations.
-Moreover, we can employ OMP to more than two patches with pairwise overlaps, and in any dimension.
+We compared the OMP method with the additive and multiplicative Schwarz methods, with respect to computation time.
+While ADS and MPS are not efficient for small overlaps, the OMP method provides the optimal rate of convergence even in these situations.
+Moreover, we can employ OMP to more than two patches with pairwise overlaps and in any dimension.